US Federation of Battodo Kata

 The School and Instructor

-Battodo of Monmouth County practices at Aikido of Red Bank and at NJ Dance Center, Tinton Falls, NJ.
+Battodo of Monmouth County practices at Aikido of Red Bank and Pure Artistry Dance, Tinton Falls, NJ.
 Practice is led by Russ Gordon with the blessing and guidance of Sensei Douglas Firestone of Genbukan Dojo at Aikido of Westchester.

 Russ holds 4th Dan ZNTIR and 3rd Dan US Federation of Battodo.